Uluru / Ayers Rock – An Island Mountain Rock With Sacred Significance And Australia’s Outback Landmark

 After leaving the town, we took four hours or more to reach Uluru / Ayers Rock.
 And we were 17 in the group including our driver tour guide.

-In between that travel, we stopped at Camel Farm (Camel Australia) which located near in Alice Springs and beside Stuart Highway around Hugh area, a place where we experienced a camel ride.
+In between that travel, we stopped at Camel Farm (Camels Australia) which located near in Alice Springs and beside Stuart Highway around Hugh area, a place where we experienced a camel ride.
 At first, I was hesitated to try it, but after I saw my group in the tour enjoying the camel ride, I decided to try it as well.
 There were two camels available for the ride in the farm at the time we arrived, having two camels was an advantage for me because it reduce my nervousness because of the idea of having someone together in the riding adventure.
 We queued and waited few minutes before our turn.
 And my apprehension grew as I saw other riders screamed and surprised during the entire adventure rides.

 When it was our turn, I felt nervous.
 We approached our camels which already in sitting position where it’s four knees bended and its stomach bottom laid in the ground.
 I climbed on its right side, seated on its back, just after the highest tip of its curve on its back.
 While sitting on camel’s back I immediately noticed the difference between the horse’ back and camel’s back, the seat location is higher and incline for the first one while its lower and straight for the latter one.